fragtrane/Payday-2-Mods/Improved Offline Functionality/README.md

 ## Acknowledgments

-Some parts of this mod (chat, armor regen, Winters) were inspired by Unknown Knight's [Simulate Online](https://modworkshop.net/mod/16175) mod.
+Some parts of this mod (chat, armor regen, Winters) were adapted from Unknown Knight's [Simulate Online](https://modworkshop.net/mod/16175) mod.

 ## Contact